 Golf takes long enough as it is.
 Is that fifth practice swing really going to change your shot?
 Get up to your ball and hit it already.

 News flash: nobody cares if you suck.
 They do care if you spend twenty minutes hacking away on your way to a 15.
-That’s why USGA created Equitable Stroke Control, which limits the number of strokes you can take on a hole based on your Handicap Index.
+That’s why USGA created a Maximum Hole Score of Net Double Bogey, which limits the number of strokes you can take on a hole based on your Course Handicap.

 There’s no need to stand around while your buddy searches for his ball in the woods.
 Hit your ball while they look so that by the time they finally decide to give up and take a drop, you’ll be ready to move on.